 To navigate this tool inside HubSpot, go to Marketing > Planning and Strategy > Campaigns.
 There, you can track all your campaigns and campaigns assets.

-Check out Brittany's SEO slide deck
+You can also check out Brittany's SEO slide deck here